 Proeun grew out of displacement and poverty–the refugee experience.
 He often says, “try getting a good grade on a Math test when you haven’t eaten over the weekend.”
 While we home school our children I have recently become impressed with out amazing our public school system is.
-I purchased the book Say You’re One of Them by buy tinidazole tablets at the Rush City Library’s Christmas book sale.
+I purchased the book Say You’re One of Them by metronidazole or tinidazole over the counter at the Rush City Library’s Christmas book sale.
 Akpan’s collection of short stories transports you to a world mostly tragic with some beauty thrown in.
 The first story, “The Ex-mas Feast,” is the story of a preteen prostitute working on the streets so her brother can go to school.
 Going to school is not an option for her as school costs money–alot of money.
 She makes the hard decision to go full-time by entering a brothel.
 Her brother is so distraught by her sacrifice that he runs away.

 Free education for all children, we take it for granted.
 Fiction does often have the ability to be more truthful then non-fiction.
 Through stories our world is opened to the experiences of others and my world was rocked by this story.
 Here we are taking for granted education.
 Education is truly the ability to have a future.